-- Baseline A is the baseline energy consumption of the End-User Equipment in MWh, corresponding to the System Size of the installed End-User Equipment in Table D17.1. - Bs is the annual supplementary energy, in GJ, used by the installed End-User Equipment determined in accordance with AS/NZS 4234 and accepted in a manner determined by the Scheme Administrator. - Be is the annual electrical energy used by the auxiliary equipment, in GJ, of the End-User Equipment determined in accordance with AS/NZS 4234 and accepted in a manner determined by the Scheme Administrator. - a = 2.320 is the adjustment coefficient for hot water load and the installed End-User Equipment type. - System Size is the small or medium thermal peak load size of the system determined in accordance with AS/NZS 4234 and accepted in a manner determined by the Scheme Administrator.
+- Baseline A is the baseline energy consumption of the End-User Equipment in MWh. - Bs is the annual supplementary energy, in GJ, used by the installed End-User Equipment determined in accordance with AS/NZS 4234 and accepted in a manner determined by the Scheme Administrator. - Be is the annual electrical energy used by the auxiliary equipment, in GJ, of the End-User Equipment determined in accordance with AS/NZS 4234 and accepted in a manner determined by the Scheme Administrator. - a =is the adjustment coefficient for hot water load and the installed End-User Equipment type. - System Size is the small or medium thermal peak load size of the system determined in accordance with AS/NZS 4234 and accepted in a manner determined by the Scheme Administrator.